Does Acupuncture Have The Potential To Clear Up Acne?

 Since acupuncture targets treating acne via the digestive system and nerve system, the initial results may not be visible on the surface because they are happening internally.
 The process aims to heal the skin from the inside-out, and so the inside will experience healing and change before it can be seen on the outside.
 For this reason, you should expect to see results after the first 3 months, or 3 menstrual cycles if you’re a woman with acne that is prone to be more severe during that time of the month.
 You should also attempt to see the acupuncturist about two times a week.

-Aside from slight bruising for those who are easily bruised, acupuncture is a risk-free practice.
-However, it can get quite costly, with many acupuncturists charging anywhere from $100 – $200, depending on the seniority and experience of the practitioner you book with.
+Aside from slight bruising for those who are easily bruised, acupuncture is practically a risk-free practice6.
+However, it can get quite costly, with many acupuncturists charging anywhere from $100-$200, depending on the seniority and experience of the practitioner you book with.
 For safety reasons, make sure the acupuncturist you choose is licensed to do the job.

 If seeing an acupuncturist is too expensive for your budget, you can always opt to do home acupressure treatments.
 There are specialty wands and tools designed for this, which you can find online and at select stores.